 Why is it important?

-In Ecuador there are very few forests left that are in good condition and where you can still find ancient trees, which are rare and highly valued for their beauty.
-Finding seeds from these trees is a difficult task.
-The process of regrowing them is even more complicated, but it is essential that these species are returned to ecosystems in order to strengthen them.
-Forests with larger trees are also important because they absorb and retain tonnes of CO2, stopping it from going into the atmosphere.
-Forest conservation and the replanting of them are two of the most effective things we can do to combat global warming.
+In Ecuador, there are very few healthy and thriving old-growth forests left; these ancient trees are now rare and highly valued for their beauty.
+Finding seeds from these trees and re-growing them is difficult and complicated.
+However, it's a task that is essential for strengthening these ecosystems.
+Forests with larger trees absorb and retain huge amounts of CO2, thus preventing this gas from being released into the atmosphere.
+Forest conservation and replanting these trees are two of the most effective things we can do to help stop global warming.

 By purchasing this service, you are increasing the rapid replanting of several species of tree that provide shelter, food and protection to wildlife in the Amazon.
 These trees also have an immensely positive environmental impact for all living beings on the planet.